 ‘Elegy for a Blush’ and Other Poetry by Reid McGrath The Society February 23, 2013 Poetry Elegy for a Blush No more does she show her flower; No more does the maiden cower.
 Snow-white cheek has turned to tawny.
 All the lads are looking scrawny.
 On Her cheek she spread her plume: A roseate revealing bloom, A fire burning ’crossed a moon… Naïf innocence iced too soon.
 When the people is gone, a man can think When the people is gone, a man can think.
 When the crowd is prattling, he will slink.
 When soldiers deploy, their women they kiss; But when they come back, it’s comrades they miss.
 The scholar who’s sitting, dreams of outside; The man out the window, wishes he tried.
 The child who’s lofty, wants to overcome youth.
 By the time he’s grounded, he’ll’ve lived what’s true.
 The tramp on the track, in the cold on his own, Suddenly realizes: he does have a home.
 The doctor who’s bustling, trying to bend, His work in a frame, to form a weekend… The Poet who Writes, can surely not Sing, Because when he could, Writing meant Nothing.
 Man does Evolve, tho he does have a Choice, Some things are Keepsake, like Spontaneity of Voice.
 We think of a place, not this but the next, Where peoples is ‘appy, where peoples is blest, Where peoples is different, or more like back then; We answer our answers with a question.
 He Harbors Great Plans for the Girl his Playmate I walked right thru the cedar copse When the sky was purple-blue, And I clambered over rocks Just so I could play with you.
 I peeled some tinder off a tree.
 I bellowed at the black-white cow.
 I heard the buzzing of a bee.
 I heard the grunting of a sow.
 I ran right to our secret place, Where the maples dropt their leaves, Thinking I would plead my case On my knobby kneeling knees.
 But you had not yet gotten there, So I had some fire fun: I cocked my glasses in the air.
 I lit the tinder with some sun.
 When you arrived I stomped it out, And thru the wood we hid and played; And with wood swords we did seek out The Lion in his den who laid, The Hoary Wolf, The Black Bear too, The Snake, The Lizard, and The Shrew.
 And when the sky was black and blue, My shyness I did come to rue.
 Reid McGrath is a student slash laborer living in Pawling, New York.
 He is a fan of Yeats and Housman and Blake.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.